T-E-Lab/GULP/README.md

-# gulpPP
+# gulp2p
 Tools for defining regions of interests (ROIs) and calculating changes in fluorescence over time (DF/F) for two-photon calcium imaging experiments

 ### Organization:
-The gulpPP package contains the following submodules:
+The gulp2p package contains the following submodules:
 * **DataClass**
 * **ImagingPreProc**
 * **PlottingFunctions**